 Executive Director, Upper Arkansas Area Council of Governments

 Lee Phillips founded the law firm Hayes, Phillips, Hoffmann & Carberry in 1985, which specializes in local government law.
 He built his home outside of Alma in 1995 and opened the Fairplay office of the firm in 2005.
 His current clients include the Towns of Alma and Fairplay, the City of Cripple Creek and Park County, where he serves as county attorney.
 The firm also represents the town of Buena Vista.
 Lee has provided pro bono legal services to many organizations and individuals in the Park County area including the Senior Coalition, The Alma Foundation, the South Park Schools Foundation, and the South Park Economic Council.

 Attorney, The Philips Law Offices

-.
 Sheri Trahern is the Chief Executive Officer at St. Thomas More Hospital in Cañon City, part of Centura Health Network.
-Her education includes a bachelor of science degree from the University of Southern Colorado (now Colorado State University-Pueblo), and a master's degree in business administration, finance and accounting from Regis University.
-Sheri also holds a CPA license, is a member of the Healthcare Financial Management Association, and is a Fellow of the American College of Healthcare Executives.
-Active in the community, Sheri is a board member of the Cañon City Chamber of Commerce, the Fremont County Economic Development Corporation, and Pueblo Community College Advisory Board– Fremont Campus.
+Sheri is also a certified public accountant, a member of the Healthcare Financial Management Association, and is a fellow of the American College of Healthcare Executives.
+Active in the community, Sheri is a board member of the Cañon City Chamber of Commerce, the Colorado Hospital Association, and Pueblo Community College Advisory Board–Fremont Campus.